 1 tsp lemon juice

-1 cup non-dairy shredded cheese, optional
+1 cup vegan shredded cheddar cheese, optional

 1. In a large pot or dutch oven, add olive oil, onions, and a dash of salt.
 Sauté onions over medium-low heat for 7 minutes or until they turn golden.
 Add the garlic, smoked paprika, and crushed red pepper flakes, and sauté for another 3 minutes–tossing around in the pot.